UCC's return to campus plans focus on ensuring a safe and healthy learning and working environment, with student wellbeing as our top priority.

 UCC’s Health Centre team has developed a comprehensive approach to school reopening that mitigates risks and provides an exemplary level of care including protocols for daily screening, wearing masks, dealing with suspected or confirmed cases of COVID-19, and outbreak contingency planning.

 Health Centre staff at the Prep and Upper School are available to boys and parents for confidential counselling and student support groups.
-For enquiries, please contact email firstname.lastname@example.org.
+For more information, please view the Health Centre Brochure or contact firstname.lastname@example.org.

 List of 5 items.